noahehall/theBookOfNoah/aws_developer.md

     1. about EC2s
     2. about security
     3. about Elastic IP
-    4. about availability zones
     5. about networking
     6. about EBS
     7. about cloudwatch
     8. about autoscaling
     9. about elastic load balancing
-    10. about reserved instances
-    11. about spot instances
+    10. instance billing types (i.e. ondemand, spot, reserved)
-    12. about instance types
+    11. about instance types
-    13. about VM import/export
+    12. about VM import/export
   1. based on some scenario, which ec2 pricing model should you use?
     - spot instances always the cheapest
       - if spot instance is removed by amazon, you wont be charged for partial hour of usage